akiidjk/ProjectFABT/README.md

-  "command": "The command to be executed (e.g., 'strings').", "args": "One or more arguments for the command, with '{file}' as a placeholder for the file path.", "check": "An argument used to verify the correctly functioning of the command. (e.g., '-v or --version')" }
+  "command": "The command to be executed (e.g., 'strings').", "args": "One or more arguments for the command, with '{file}' as a placeholder for the file path.", "check": "An argument used to verify the correctly functioning of the command. (e.g., '-v or --version')" "timeout": "*OPTIONAL* The maximum time in seconds for the command to execute."
+}
 ```